 3. Use Credit Card Bonuses and Miles

-If you already use a rewards credit card for many of your day-to-day purchases, applying your earned cash back rewards and miles toward your trip is a must.
-This can help shave down your costs, especially if you stash up your rewards earnings for a while in preparation for your trip.
+If you already use a cash back rewards credit card for many of your day-to-day purchases, applying your earned cash-back rewards and miles toward your trip is a must.
+This can help shave down your costs, especially if you stash your rewards earnings for a while in preparation for your trip.

 As another bonus, your card may offer credit card travel insurance, which can help protect you against any unexpected financial losses when you’re away.